AndrewSRea/My_Learning_Port/Bootstrap/Layout/README.md

 While not a part of Bootstrap's grid system, z-indexes play an important part in how Bootstrap's components overlay and interact with one another.<br/>
 Several Bootstrap components utilize `z-index`, the CSS property that helps control layout by providing a third axis to arrange content.
 Bootstrap utilizes a default z-index scale that's been designed to properly layer navigation, tooltips, and popovers, modals, and more.
-These higher values start at an arbitrary number, high and specific enough to ideeally avoid conflicts.
+These higher values start at an arbitrary number, high and specific enough to ideally avoid conflicts.
 We need a standard ste of these across our layered components--tooltips, popovers, navbars, dropdowns, modals--so we can be reasonably consistent in the behaviors.
-There's no reasons we couldn't havee used `100`+ or `500`+.
+There's no reasons we couldn't have used `100`+ or `500`+.
 We don't encourage customization of these individual values; should you change one, you likely need to change them all.
 ```
 $zindex-dropdown:                1000;